- Current Prices:$149,900 to $975,000

 This community has numerous amenities available for residents to enjoy.

-University is a community filled with various home designs.
-Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $44 to $275, and taxes for the year range from as low as $1,276 to as high as $6,001.
+University features a wonderful variety of designs for anyone looking to invest in a new home.
+Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $44 to $275, and taxes for the year range from as low as $1,276 to as high as $5,511.
 There are also a variety of attached homes.
-Those usually have home owner association fees ranging from $44 to $275, and taxes for the year range from as low as $1,016 to as high as $4,220.
-Homes in the community generally have unfinished basements.
+Those usually have home owner association fees ranging from $44 to $275, and taxes for the year can range from $1,016 to $4,220.
+It is typical for the homes in the community to have unfinished basements.

 Where to Live